Josh Rojas Player Props: Diamondbacks vs. Nationals

 Josh Rojas At The Plate

+- In 27 games played this year, he has not hit a long ball.

+- In 48.1% of his games this year, Rojas has notched at least one RBI.
+In four of those games (14.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

-- He has not hit a long ball in his 25 games this season.
+- He has scored in 40.7% of his games this year, with more than one run scored in 14.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.